ahudsonelectric/TOR-Hidden-Service-Verification/README.md

 - The client accepts the data offered from the service to identify mirrors in the future , just clicking on extension icon
 - Next time the client go into a service who claims to be a mirror of the original one the extension uses the stored info to advice the client if is realy true or if it is scam

+## Daemon Install:

+All you need to know is [here](https://github.com/arrase/TOR-Hidden-Service-Verification/wiki).

 ## Supported browsers:

 * [Get for Firefox](https://github.com/arrase/Hidden-Service-Verification-WebExtension/releases)